How to Make Candles From Scratch

 What supplies do I need to make candles?

 This article is for the occasional crafter that likes to make their own candle.
+This post contains some affiliate links for your convenience, read our full earnings disclaimer.

 Making candles from scratch requires a few things like candle wax, candle wicks, and vessels to pour the melted wax in.
 The vessels can be glass jars or metal tins like cans.
 You can even use a stout shallow bowl.
 You can make utility candles or scented candles with fragrances of your choice.
 The wax and the wicks (and wick sticks if you do not have a hot glue tool) should be purchased at your local candle supply store.